 Another crowd-creating and news-making car, the stunning one-off 1954 New York Auto Show, 1953 Ferrari 250 Europa Coupé by Vignale, made the audience erupt in cheers as it achieved an astonishing result and sold for $2,805,000.

 The incredibly original Car and Driver test car 1962 Shelby AC Cobra from the Stan Hallinan Collection also achieved a new record for the model as it brought $2,068,000 to the delight of all in attendance.

 The 1952 Earls Court Motor Show and 1953 Sebring 12 Hours, 1952 Frazer-Nash Le Mans MkII sold for $1 million, setting a new world record for the marque.

 Overall, 10 cars sold for more than $1 million with several new world records achieved.
 Additional records achieved for marque models include: Austin-Healey 3000, Lamborghini Countach, Lancia B24S Spider America, Lotus 22, and a Mercedes-Benz Bus.

-Furthermore, more than $1.6 million was realized for the automobilia section, always a popular attraction at Bonhams' sales, with a Ferrari 625 LM 2.5-Liter 4-cylinder engine selling for $326,500 and a rare 1925 Lalique Comete glass mascot making $120,100.
+Furthermore, more than $1.6 million was realised for the automobilia section, always a popular attraction at Bonhams' sales, with a Ferrari 625 LM 2.5-Litre 4-cylinder engine selling for $326,500 and a rare 1925 Lalique Comete glass mascot making $120,100.